Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is it worth being a vet in Australia?

 Being a vet can be a good decision if you’re passionate about animals.
 However, vets do not earn much more than the average salary in Australia, especially after taxes.
-Furthermore, the job can be stressful, and a decent amount of education is required.
+Furthermore, the job can be stressful, requiring a fair amount of education.
 Therefore, being a vet isn’t as lucrative as many seem to believe.

 What is the best vet school in Australia?